Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the performance of our Newton-CG ALM for solving the KQR problem \eqref{primal-1}.
-In our numerical experiments, we measure the accuracy of an approximate optimal solution $(\alpha,v,z,\beta)$ for problem \eqref{primal-1} and its dual by using the following relative KKT residual:
+In this section, we evaluate the computational performance of PALM-KQR for solving the KQR dual problem \eqref{dual-1} and compare it with benchmark solvers on synthetic and real-world datasets.
+We measure the quality of an approximate primal-dual solution $(\alpha, v, \beta, z)$ using the relative Karush-Kuhn-Tucker (KKT) residual